 How comfortable do you think you would feel freeing your hands of the wheel in a driverless car?
 We gave Tesla’s Autopilot a test and felt pretty happy with the whole experience, but car manufacturers testing autonomous cars in California are required by law to provide a report detailing every time a human intervention was required, and the results might give you pause for thought.

-Currently there are seven companies testing driverless vehicles on the streets of the Golden State, and if you fancy dipping your toes into the thrilling world of vehicle safety reports then check out the links below, but to there is quite a varied selection of disengagements (when the human test driver takes control) to mull over.
-These range poor weather conditions, unclear lane markings, software anomalies or just the driver being generally uncomfortable (presumably about safety rather than poor seating arrangement).
+Currently there are seven companies testing driverless vehicles on the streets of the Golden State.
+There is quite a varied selection of disengagements (when the human test driver takes control).
+These include poor weather conditions, unclear lane markings, software anomalies or just the driver being generally uncomfortable (presumably about safety rather than poor seating arrangement).

 The two most high profile of the seven are Google and Tesla, whose reports could not be more varied.
 Google travelled 424,331 miles on public roads by the end of November 2015 and measured 272 disengagements, of which 69 were initiated for safety where without human intervention there would significant risk of contact with another vehicle or the environment.
 Tesla on the other hand reported “zero” disengagements.